dcarroll/alerter/README.md

     * *Unfurls
       * Add link previews to messages (links:write)

+> ### Note tokens are stored in a hidden '.XXXXconfig' file on the users local computer and are not encrypted.
+The config commmands should be run interactively once or, in the case of CI, be stored securely in environment variables to support CI.

 There is also a sample set of bash scripts that represent a possible way to use this plugin to receive notifications during the process of creating and populating a Scratch Org and handling the result of running Apex tests in the Scratch Org.

 _See code [examples/bin/setup.sh](https://github.com/dcarroll/alerter/blob/master/examples/bin/setup.sh) and [examples/bin/util.sh](https://github.com/dcarroll/alerter/blob/master/examples/bin/util.sh)_